 Yes!
 This course is required by the State of Texas to earn your Class M endorsement, even if you had one previously.
 Upon completion, you will receive a Certificate, which you can take to your local DPS for Motorcycle Licensure (minors have more steps).
+For adults, you'll need to pass the 25 question multiple choice written test and the 5 Evaluation Riding test in order to pass the class.
+Testing is completed onsite with us.

 Yes!
 The only skill requirement for the Basic Rider Course is that you are capable of balancing a two-wheeled bicycle.
 We will begin your learning process with the very basics of motorcycle riding.

 Yes!
 We offer an every day discounted from the State's regulated price of $235 for the Basic Rider Course.
 We also offer a Military Discount.
+Potential military students should use the code USAHERO when signing up.

 Yes!
 To ride a scooter or trike on the street, you are required to have a Class M License.
 Though limited Class M licenses for both scooter and trike may be achieved, this course will earn you an unlimited Class M, which allows you to ride all two and three wheeled motorcycle variants on the street.
 We have one Scooter for the class.
 Scooter availability is not guaranteed.